Drinking Water To Relieve Gout

 Water is one of the best and simplest home remedies for gout.
 Water burns clean, it’s passed out of your urine, sweat, breathing, perspiring while working and it doesn’t stress the vital organs like the liver and kidneys and so on.
 Since water can serve as a joint lubricant, one who is at risk for gout should be sure to drink plenty of fluids.
 Drinking a half-gallon of water a day may keep gout attacks away.
 The recommended approximate amount is 8–12 eight fluid ounce glasses daily, (a glass/cup consisting of 8 oz. or 250 ml) or about eight glasses.
 If you’re not sure how much eight fluid ounces is exactly, observe how much by pouring water into a measuring cup.

-Water will help dilute uric acid, but the real benefit is in its ability to help excrete the acid.
-Water makes it easier for the kidneys to excrete uric acid and makes it less likely that it will form crystals, thus hopefully preventing the next gout attack.
+Water may help dilute uric acid, but the real benefit is in its ability to help excrete some of the acid.
+Water may make it easier for the kidneys to excrete uric acid and may make it less likely that it will form crystals, thus hopefully preventing the next gout attack.
 When there’s less water in the body, the density of serum (blood) uric acid rises.
-Dehydration can also lead to kidney infections, stones and even failure and has been identified as a possible trigger for acute gout attacks.
-All this can create that excess uric acid that causes gout in the first place.
+Dehydration may also lead to kidney infections, stones and even failure and has been identified as a possible trigger for acute gout attacks.
+All this may create that excess uric acid that causes gout in the first place.

 Other health benefits of drinking water